jtv199/ai-safety-ml4g/readme.md

 ### Installation

 To set up your machine, the simplest way is to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then create a virtual environment containing the correct versions of the dependencies.
-On macOS or Linux you can do this (setting ENV_PATH to the absolute path to your cloned repo):

 ```
 git clone https://github.com/EffiSciencesResearch/ML4G.git